Frequently Asked Questions

 We hope YOU will consider becoming a Library Foundation Director.
 The Foundation's Board of Directors will be comprised of seven volunteers.
 At this early stage in the Foundation's formation, there are now four Directors:

-The Library Director serves as a non-voting director representing the library and providing administrative guidance.
+Library Director Tom Kern and Library Trustee Thea Morris serve as a non-voting director srepresenting the library and providing administrative guidance.

 Are YOU interested in becoming a Wauconda Area Library Foundation Director?

 Please click here: Application to Become a Director of the Wauconda Area Library Foundation